-These pumpkin pancakes are good in any season but taste best on cold winter mornings.
-You can use canned or cooked fresh pumpkin.
+Pumpkin pancakes are good in any season but are perfect to warm you up on cold winter mornings.
+You can use either canned or cooked fresh pumpkin.

-These pumpkin pancakes are good in any season but taste best on cold winter mornings.
-You can use canned or cooked fresh pumpkin.
+Pumpkin pancakes are good in any season but are perfect to warm you up on cold winter mornings.
+You can use either canned or cooked fresh pumpkin.

 These pancakes are OUT OF THIS WORLD!
 They're moist and delicious!
 As always, I used REAL pumpkin instead of the canned stuff (I think it makes a HUGE difference and real pumpkins are so easy to cook--I just cut them in half, scoop out the insides, and then put them face down on a baking sheet at 425 degrees for about an hour.
 After they cool, the skins come off very easily.
 Then take the pumpkin and mash it with a potato masher.
 Just make sure that you use the right kind of pumpkins--sweet ones like New England or Baby Pam.
 The big ones at the supermarket will not work).
 Then I put butter REAL maple syrup on the pancakes, but they're so good, you could almost eat them plain!
 5 stars!Read More